-The FDA and EMA are committed to gathering more patient experience data for drug approvals and capturing real-world evidence for effectiveness evaluation.
+The FDA and EMA are committed to gathering more patient experience data in healthcare, particularly for drug approvals and capturing real-world evidence for effectiveness evaluation.
 This post reviews ISPOR’s second plenary panel discussion in Vienna 2022 on patient-centered research and its challenges in gathering and analyzing patient experience data in a real-world setting, particularly within the EU.
 Below we present the importance of rigor in choosing, implementing, and analyzing patient experience data in non-randomized, uncontrolled study designs with the potential for missing data.

-Dr. Juan Garcia Burgos (European Medicines Agency, Amsterdam, NH, Netherlands),
+- Dr. Juan Garcia Burgos (European Medicines Agency, Amsterdam, NH, Netherlands),

-Professor Nancy Devlin (University of Melbourne, Melbourne, VIC, Australia),
+- Professor Nancy Devlin (University of Melbourne, Melbourne, VIC, Australia),

-Dr. Eleanor Perfetto (University of Maryland School of Pharmacy, Baltimore, MD, USA).
+- Dr. Eleanor Perfetto (University of Maryland School of Pharmacy, Baltimore, MD, USA).